open-policy-agent/opa/docs/content/_index.md

 ### Rules

-Rego lets you encapsulate and reuse logic with rules.
+Rego lets you encapsulate and re-use logic with rules.
 Rules are just if-then logic statements.
-Rules can either be complete or incremental.
+Rules can either be "complete" or "partial".

 #### Complete Rules